-In a conference call last spring with season ticket holders, Bisciotti gushed about watching DeCosta grow up in the Ravens organization.
+In a conference call in the spring of 2018 with season ticket holders, Bisciotti gushed about watching DeCosta grow up in the Ravens organization.
 Under Newsome’s leadership, the team won two Super Bowl championships.
 The organization was considered one of the league’s finest talent evaluators.

 DeCosta was a key part of that machine.
 Now he holds the keys, and the owner expects more of the same.
 “The greatest thing about being an owner is I get to just ask Ozzie questions,” Bisciotti said.
 “And now I get to ask Eric questions.”

 The first ingredients to build a world-class analytics department for the Baltimore Ravens were stuffed into books and stashed in filing cabinets at the team headquarters in Owings Mills.